farhankhwaja/challenges/README.md

 Utilizing the links provided above build a Restify API with OOP and M~~*V*~~C best practices.
 The API should connect with a separate Mongo container that will house the data relevant to this exercise.
 These services should be linked with [Docker Compose](https://docs.docker.com/compose/compose-file/).
 Utilize [Docker Compose’s first-class networking](https://docs.docker.com/compose/networking/) to connect the two services.

-Expose a POST endpoint `/register` from the API container that validates the following required body parameters:
+Expose a POST endpoint `/register` from the API service that validates the following required body parameters:

 ```
 email: String